digidotcom/xbee-python/doc/user_doc/communicating_with_xbee_devices.rst

 `````````

 A data transmission operation sends data from your local (attached) XBee to a
-remote device on the network.
+remote device in the network.
 The operation sends data in API frames.
 The XBee
 Python Library abstracts the process so you only have to specify the device to
 send data to and the data itself.